Backcountry guides reveal the reality of the situation

 Makoto Kuroda | Kuroda Mountain Guide Office

-There is no problem with taking photos, but we will designate areas that are definitely outside of avalanche terrain, so please make sure to hold your camera in those areas.
-There are rare cases where first-time participants will decide to stop in avalanche terrain while skiing on their own.
+Taking photos is fine, but we will designate specific locations that are definitely outside of avalanche zones, so please respect those instructions and position your camera accordingly.
+Occasionally, first-time participants may stop in avalanche zones while skiing, based on their own judgment.

-There are also a certain number of people who feel nervous and find it difficult to ski when holding a camera, so please do not point your camera at people who do not want you to do so.
+Also, a certain number of people feel tense and find it difficult to ski when someone is taking a photo, so please refrain from pointing your camera at those who do not want it.

 Takahiro Ishizawa | IDEHA

-Also, if you purchase new equipment, be sure to test it out at the ski resort as well.
-If you can't figure out how to use your bindings during the tour, or it takes you 10 minutes to put them on, it will dampen the excitement for the other guests and, above all, it will make it less enjoyable for you.
-If you're using equipment for the first time, please practice thoroughly at the ski resort before joining the tour.
+Similarly, if you purchase new equipment, test it at the ski resort beforehand.
+If you can't figure out how to use your bindings during a tour, or if it takes you 10 minutes to put them on, it will dampen the spirits of other guests, and more importantly, you won't enjoy yourself.
+Please practice using any new equipment at a ski resort before participating in a tour.

 Kenichi Minegishi | KinTouN Backcountry Club

-because you're lazy, not putting on a jacket during breaks, not replenishing your energy, handling the seals carelessly, etc. Of course, instructions before the start and to reduce risks are important, but these kinds of small details are actually directly related to safety.
+Don't put on your jacket during breaks, don't refuel, and don't handle your climbing skins carelessly.
+Of course, instructions before skiing and for risk reduction are important, but these little things are actually directly related to safety.

 Toyokazu Nakano | INFIELD